 Any pupils/students shown in public facing materials are rarely identified with more than first name.
-Occasionally, a pupil/student may be holding a certificate of achievement or work they have produced it this possibility is detailed in our consent forms.
-Photo file names/tags are checked to make sure they do not include full names to avoid accidentally sharing them.
+Occasionally, a pupil/student may be holding a certificate of achievement or work they have produced with their name included - it is this possibility that is detailed in our consent forms.
+Photo file names/tags do not include full names to avoid accidentally sharing them.

 All staff are governed by their contract of employment and the school's Acceptable Use Policy, which covers the use of mobile phones/personal equipment for taking pictures of pupils/students, and where these are stored.
-At our school, members of staff may occasionally (i.e. only when school devices are temporarily not available or there are insufficient devices) use personal phones to capture photos or videos of pupils/students, but these will be appropriate, linked to school activities, taken without secrecy and not in a one-to-one situation, and always moved to school storage as soon as possible, after which they are deleted from personal devices or cloud services.
+At our school members of staff may occasionally (i.e. only when school devices are temporarily not available or there are insufficient devices) use personal phones to capture photos or videos of pupils/students, but these will be appropriate, linked to school activities, taken without secrecy and not in a one-to-one situation, and always moved to school storage as soon as possible, after which they are deleted from personal devices or cloud services (NB - many phones automatically back up photos).

-Photos are stored on the school network in line with the retention schedule and the school Data Protection Policy.
+Photos are stored on the school network/cloud platform in line with the retention schedule and the school Data Protection Policy.
+School staff are responsible for checking images/video on school devices routinely.
+Any concerns about the nature of these images will be reported to the DSL.

-Staff and parents are reminded annually about the importance of not sharing without permission, due to reasons of child protection (e.g. looked-after children often have restrictions for their own protection), data protection, religious or cultural reasons, or simply for reasons of personal privacy.
+Staff and parents are reminded annually about the importance of not sharing images on social media or otherwise without permission, due to reasons of child protection (e.g. children who are looked after by the local authority may have restrictions in place for their own protection), data protection, religious or cultural reasons, or simply for reasons of personal privacy.
 Further detail on this can be found in the Data Protection Policy.